Lifestyle Factors That Can Affect Your Social Success

 The hours you work

 I mean this in terms of how much you work, and when.
-Someone who puts in an easy 9-5 four-day week is going to have way more free time to be social than someone who logs ten hour days, or who works odd hours, or both.
+Someone who puts in an easy 9-5 four day week is going to have way more free time to be social than someone who logs twelve hour days, or who works odd hours, or both.
 A chef who has to toil late into the night every weekend, or someone who works graveyard shifts as a security guard, is going to have a totally different kind of social life compared to someone who keeps a more regular schedule.

 How draining your job is